Ralvgar/tree-component/README.md

 **plus:** it uses plus and minus simbols.

-Thank you for visit my component, i hope you enjoy it.
+Thank you for visit my component, I hope you enjoy it.